Davey-Gravy/daviscoledotcom/content/_index.md

 ## So I'm Davis

-This is admittedly, a bit of a work in progress, but I find that this website is finally in a semi-presentable state!
+This is admittedly, still a bit of a work in progress, but I find that this website is finally in a semi-presentable state!

-Elevator pitch is TBD...